valueflows/valueflows/docs/introduction/flows.md

 * vf:work - labor power towards a process
 * vf:load -  transported resource enters the process, the same resource will appear in output with *vf:unload* verb
 * vf:unload -  transported resource leaves the process, the same resource will appear in input with *vf:load* verb
-* vf:accept - in processes like repair or maintentance, the same resource will appear in output with *vf:improve* verb
+* vf:accept - in processes like repair or maintentance, the same resource will appear in output with *vf:modify* verb
-* vf:improve - in processes like repair or maintentance, the same resource will appear in input with *vf:accept* verb
+* vf:modify - in processes like repair or maintentance, the same resource will appear in input with *vf:accept* verb
+* vf:service - new service produced and delivered (being a service implies that an agent actively receives the service
 * vf:give - give rights and responsibilities for the resource
 * vf:receive - receive rights and responsibilites for the resource
 * vf:raise - adjusts a quantity up based on a beginning balance or inventory count